Skip to content

 # 0 - this module specific per-parameter setting overrides set via `set_param_groups` - highest priority

-# 1 - global per-parameter setting overrides in param_groups passed to Modular - medium priority
+# 1 - global per-parameter setting overrides in param_groups passed to Optimizer - medium priority

 # 2 - `defaults` - lowest priority